 VII.
 Conclusions

-Any missionary who serves in the Chinese community, or any Christian scholar who wants to study the Chinese culture, needs to know that the pre-China scripture is the foundation of Chinese culture that has powerful lifeforce.
-All rulers depend on it to domain their people's souls.
+1. Any missionary who serves in the Chinese community, or any Christian scholar who wants to study the Chinese culture, needs to know that the pre-China scripture is the foundation of Chinese culture and has a powerful lifeforce.
+All rulers depend on it to exercise authority over their people's souls.

-The Chinese history has shown that, when facing the impact of different thoughts, religions, and cultures, such as Marxism, Buddhism, and Mongolian, the pre-China scripture demonstrated strong syncretism adaptive capability—it could successfully tell its people to absorb what is beneficial for them and discard what is harmful to them.
+The Chinese history has shown that when facing the impact of different thoughts, religions, and cultures, such as Marxism, Buddhism, and Mongolian, the pre-China scripture demonstrated strong syncretistic and adaptive capability—it could successfully tell its people to absorb what is beneficial for them and discard what is harmful to them.
 All foreign cultures and thoughts could not eradicate the thoughts of pre-China scripture.
-Instead, they were mutated, assimilated, and become part of Chinese cultures.
-Today, under the torrent of globalization, the pre-China scripture has begun to play its roles quietly in the world—to assimilate all religions and cultures, including Christianity.
+Instead, they were mutated, assimilated, and became part of Chinese cultures.
+Today, under the torrent of globalization, the pre-China scripture has begun to play its role quietly in the world—to assimilate all religions and cultures, including Christianity.
 "Globalization with Chinese characteristics" are growing.

-However, to dig into the pre-China scripture, it can be found that its core value is nothing but ambiguity.
+2. However, to dig into the pre-China scripture, it can be found that its core value is nothing but ambiguity.
 In essence, the pre-China scripture is a mixture of truth and falsehood without providing criteria for distinguishing between them.
-There is no fixed core value of the pre-China scripture—its core value can drift freely and adapt in all kinds of environments.
-If one insists on having a fixed, mysterious super core value that people cannot know, it would have to be the same as the core value of the words of the Serpent in Gen 3:1-4.
+There is no fixed core value of the pre-China scripture—its core value is ambiguity and its content can drift freely and adapt in all kinds of environments.
+If one insists on having a fixed, mysterious super core value that people cannot know, it would have to be the same as the core value of the words of the Serpent in Gen 3:1-4, which is….?

-A crucial factor to assist the core value to drift freely is its obscure language—the Chinese language does not have grammatical forms of tenses and articles, which gives interpreters free will for imagination.
-The ambiguity plays the same role as syncretism to obfuscate who He is.
+A crucial factor to assist the core value of ambiguity to drift freely is its obscure language—the Chinese language does not have grammatical forms of tenses and articles, which gives interpreters the free use for their imagination.
+This ambiguity effectively facilitates syncretism, which obfuscates who the prophetic Son acutally is.
 The ambiguity is the secret power that saved the pre-China documents and made Chinese culture so strong.
 It is the ambiguity that created the myth of "son" in China.

-The paper discovered that, in pre-China documents, the top two most frequently used nouns are "son" ( Zi 子 rank seventh) and "man" ( Ren 人, rank 10th), respectively.
+3. The paper discovered that, in pre-China documents, the top two most frequently used nouns are "son" ( Zi 子 rank seventh) and "man" ( Ren 人, rank 10th), respectively.
 Based on this, the pre-China culture can be called a son-centered culture.

-However, in post-China documents, especially after the Han dynasty (206BC—220AD), the order of the rank of the two words is reversed ( Ren 人, rank 13th; Zi 子, rank 42nd) -- Chinese culture shifts from a son-centered to man-centered culture.
+However, in post-China documents, especially after the Han dynasty (206BC—220AD), the order of the rank of the two words is reversed ( Ren 人, rank 13th; Zi 子, rank 42nd) -- Chinese culture shifts from a son-centered to a man-centered culture.

 The analysis in the paper shows that the shift of "son" between the pre-China and the post-Chinese documents is very similar to the shift of "son" between the OT and the NT in the Bible.
 Moreover, the usual biological human definition of "son" cannot always fit into the pre-China documents and the Bible—both of them have another definition of "son," which made it widely used in all kinds of books.
-The difference is that, in pre-China time, the second definition of "son" (子) was widely used in names of well-known sages, such as 孔 子 (Confucius), Men-Zi 孟 子 (Mencius), Lao-Zi 老 子, as well as seven unknown but mutual related "son"s (君子, 天子, 公子, 太子, 夫子, 王子, 父子).

-Whereas, in the NT, the second definition of "son" is used to describe the dual sonship of Jesus Christ—the Son of God and the Son of Man.
+The difference is that, in pre-China time, the second definition of "son" (子) was widely used in names of well-known sages, such as 孔 子 (Confucius), Men-Zi 孟 子 (Mencius), Lao-Zi 老 子, as well as seven unknown but mutual related "son"s (君子, 天子, 公子, 太子, 夫子, 王子, 父子), whereas, in the NT, the second definition of "son" is used to describe the dual sonship of Jesus Christ—the Son of God and the Son of Man.